music influence explorer

 Sonic elements

-Sheets of sound technique
+sheets of sound technique

-Spiritual/devotional intensity
+spiritual intensity

 Start with these tracks